2020 Viennese state election: Election statistics

 A total of 1,133,010 people were eligible to vote in the state election, among them 597,027 women and 535,983 men.
 Only Austrian citizens aged 16 or older on election day were eligible.
-For the district council elections held on the same day, a total of 1,362,789 voters were eligible; this number is higher than for the state election as EU citizens aged over 16 are eligible to vote in municipal elections.
+Thus, 30% of the Viennese population had no right to vote or stand as a candidate.
+For the district council elections held on the same day, a total of 1,362,789 voters were eligible; this number is higher than for the state election as EU citizens aged over 16 are eligible to vote in the district coulcil elections.
 Among this number were 712,131 women and 650,658 men.

 A total of 1,494 polling stations were set up on election day.
 As many as 500,000 absentee/postal ballots were expected to be issued for the election.
 Requesting a postal ballot in person was permitted from 14 September, with the option to cast the vote early in-person right after requesting it at Vienna's various election offices.
 On 9 October, the City of Vienna announced that a final total of 382,214 absentee/postal ballots were issued for the election, of which 360,563 were issued to Austrian citizens for the Gemeinderat and Landtag election and an additional 21,651 to EU citizens who are eligible to vote only in the district elections.
 This set a new record for Vienna, topping the 266,150 voting cards issued in Vienna for the 2019 Austrian legislative election.